top of page

 🧰 Should You Make Minor Renovations Before Selling?

-High-Impact, Low-Cost Updates
+High-Impact, Low-Cost Improvements

 • Fresh paint

-• Updated light fixtures
+• Updated lighting

 • Flooring touch-ups

-• Deep cleaning and decluttering
+• Deep cleaning

 • Replacing outdated hardware